fictive-kin/openrecipes/README.md

 1. Add a [publisher](https://github.com/fictivekin/openrecipes/wiki/Publishers).
 We wanna have the most complete list of recipe publishers.
 This is the easiest way to contribute.
 Please also add [an issue](https://github.com/fictivekin/openrecipes/issues) and tag it `publisher`.
 2. Claim a publisher.

-Claiming a publisher means you are taking responsibility for figuring out how to parse recipes from this particular publisher into the [schema.org Recipe format](http://schema.org/Recipe), which will allow us to regularly pull recipes to add to the database.
+Claiming a publisher means you are taking responsibility for writing a simple parser for the recipes from this particular publisher.
+Our tech ([see below](#the-tech)) will store this in an object type based on the [schema.org Recipe format](http://schema.org/Recipe), and can convert it into other formats for easy storage and discovery.

 Each publisher is a [GitHub issue](https://github.com/fictivekin/openrecipes/issues), so you can claim a publisher by claiming an issue.
 Just like a bug, and just as delicious.